elastic/integrations/packages/oracle/docs/README.md

      `systemctl restart elastic-agent.service`

-> Note: Ensure that you replace `/opt/oracle/instantclient_21_1` with the actual path to the directory where your required libraries (`libclntsh.so`) are located.
+> Note: Ensure that you replace `/opt/oracle/instantclient_21_1` with the actual path to the directory where  required libraries (`libclntsh.so`) are located.
 This will set the library search path for the Elastic Agent service to include the specified directory, allowing it to locate the required libraries.

 ####  Enable Listener